chlloyd/maya-prefix-replacer/README.md

 # maya-prefix-replacer
-Replaces the Prefix of any object within Autodesk Maya.
+Replaces the Prefix of any selected object within Autodesk Maya.

+E.g. pasted__pCube1 replace with "" changes it to just pCube1.